 Longboat survived World War I without any major injuries, but on multiple occasions, he became a victim of a rather modern weapon: fake news.
 For one, erroneous reports of his death prompted his wife to remarry before his return in 1918 (though he remarried as well).
 Secondly, a man from Rhode Island called Edgar LaPlante began touring the United States pretending to be Longboat, duping crowds and newspapers in the process.
 Following the war, Longboat threatened legal action against the grifter, who spent the 1920s pretending to be a Native American chief in Europe.

 While he continued to promote distance running, Longboat maintained a lower profile following the war and worked for the City of Toronto while raising four children with his wife.
-He is now a member of the Canadian Sports Hall of Fame.

 As a world-famous distance runner, one cannot avoid likening him to Pheidippides, the mythical courier who ran to Sparta to seek reinforcements for the Athenians during the battle of Marathon.
 As someone who defied the forces of expectation, convention and assimilation, though, perhaps Longboat has no historical equivalent.